alumik/bagel-tensorflow/README.md

 ```

 - `timestamp`: timestamps in seconds (10-digit).
-- `label`: `0` for normal points, `1` for anomaly points.
+- `label` (optional): `0` for normal points, `1` for anomaly points.
-- Labels are used for evaluation and are not required in the production environment.
+- Labels are used only for evaluation and are not required in model training and inference.

 ### Sample Script